HarishFulara07/Simple-File-System-Simulator/README.md

 2) Write a new file onto the disk.

-3) Read a file from the disk
+3) Read a file from the disk.